 Climate varies on a multitude of different timescales, often in cyclical patterns.
 The main oscillations in hemispherical and global environmental conditions are linked in some way to astronomical cycles.
 The most pronounced of these cycles are the 24 hour daily cycle and the seasons of the year, which are driven by the rotation of the Earth and the revolution of the Earth around the Sun.
-On decadal and centurial timescales there are a number of cyclical climatic variations that have been described as following Sunspot cycles (Friis-Christensen 1991^[14]).
-An apparent 2400 year climatic cycle of is attributed by some to the Sun's motion with respect to the center of mass of the solar system (Charvatova 2000^[17]).
-On even larger timescales, the Milankovitch orbital theory is used to explain the advance and retreat of continental glaciers over the last two million years (Berger 1988^[15]).
+On decadal and centurial timescales there are a number of cyclical climatic variations that have been described as following Sunspot cycles (Friis-Christensen and Lassen 1991).
+An apparent 2400 year climatic cycle of is attributed by some to the Sun's motion with respect to the center of mass of the solar system (Charvatova 2000).
+On even larger timescales, the Milankovitch orbital theory is used to explain the advance and retreat of continental glaciers over the last two million years (Berger 1988).
 Given this progression, it is only natural to believe that large scale variations in climate over the Phanerozoic would be linked to some astronomical forcing, although that would lead us to searching outside of the solar system.
 As long as the pattern is at least somewhat periodic, we have reason to believe that the ebb and flow of icehouse conditions over the last 600 million years may have its root in the solar system's motion in the galaxy.

 The Sun is one of many millions of stars that orbits around the galactic center.
 Like most stars in the galaxy's disk, the Sun revolves in a rosette-shaped precessing elliptical orbit like the one shown in Figure 2, which illustrates one model for the Sun's orbit.
-The standard values for the Sun's galactocentric radius and circular velocity, 8.5 kpc and 220 kms-1 (Bash 1986^[16]), which places the Sun's circular period at approximately 237 million years.
+The standard values for the Sun's galactocentric radius and circular velocity, 8.5 kpc and 220 kms-1 (Bash 1986), which places the Sun's circular period at approximately 237 million years.
 This defines the local standard of rest, which is the average velocity of stars in the stellar neighbourhood.
-In addition to the Sun's circular motion, it oscillates in the radial direction as a result of its slightly elliptical orbit with an eccentricity of 0.07^[16].
-The Sun is currently approaching perigalacticon, which is the closest point in a star's orbit to the galactic center, meaning that its galactocentric radius is presently decreasing.
-Bash, 1986^[16] states that the Sun will reach perigalacticon in approximately 15 million years.
+In addition to the Sun's circular motion, it oscillates in the radial direction as a result of its slightly elliptical orbit with an eccentricity of 0.07 (Bash 1986).
+The Sun is currently approaching perigalacticon, which will occur in approximately 15 million years (Bash 1986).
+Perigalacticon represents the closest point in a star's orbit to the galactic center, and so our galactocentric radius is now decreasing.
 Stars like the Sun also exhibit vertical sinusoidal motion with respect to the galactic plane, as they are constantly accelerated towards the regions with increased density.
-The orbits displayed in Figure 3 are based on the work of Bash, 1986^[16], where the Sun last passed through the galactic plane 2.1 million years ago and travels with a vertical oscillation half period of approximately 33 million years.
+The orbits displayed in Figure 3 are based on the work of Bash, 1986 [24], where the Sun last passed through the galactic plane 2.1 million years ago and travels with a vertical oscillation half-period of approximately 33 million years.